+Student Name:

-Student Name: (Please Print)
+Student Name:(Please Print)

 Address:

 City, State, Zip:

 Date of Birth:

-through its Physicia or all of my medica student, hereby grant permission to and authorize Marquette University, an Assistant Program personnel, to maintain and provide copies of any I records, (limited to immunizations, vaccinations, and titers) to clinical es at which I will, or may, be placed, for evaluation and confirmation.
+I, the above-named student, hereby grant permission to through its Physician Assistant Program personnel, to or all of my medical records, (limited to immunization placement facilities at which I will, or may, be placed o maintain and provide copies of any s, vaccinations, and titers) to clinical

-University.
-This aut authorized to be released for purposes related to my studies at Marquette horization is valid until my graduation date.
-I agree that a photocopy of as valid as the original.
-My signature hereunder indicates that I have nd, and agree to the terms contained in this authorization form.
+This information is authorized to be released for purpor University.
+This authorization is valid until my gradual this authorization is as valid as the original.
+My signal read, fully understand, and agree to the terms contain tion date.
+I agree that a photocopy of ature hereunder indicates that I have

-Please return to the PHAS 7887 dropbox by the deadline.
+Please return to the PHAS 7887 dropbox by the dead line.

 Date Signed Signature of Student